-Every Star Trek: Discovery season two photo so far
+Every Star Trek: Discovery season 2 photo so far

 Don't show this again

-At Comic-Con 2018 this week we got some much anticipated news about the second season of Star Trek: Discovery coming next year on CBS All Access.
+At Comic-Con 2018 this week, we got some much anticipated news about the second season of Star Trek: Discovery coming next year on CBS All Access.
+(Disclosure: CBS is CNET's parent company.)

-Michael Burnham (pictured, Sonequa Martin-Green) and her crew will struggle in season two with their loss of time.
+Michael Burnham (Sonequa Martin-Green, pictured) and her crew will struggle in season 2 with their loss of time.
 Read on for more tidbits we picked up in San Diego.

-The new Starfleet officer Linus is of the redesigned Saurian species.
+New Starfleet officer Linus is of the redesigned Saurian species.

 Anson Mount plays Captain Christopher Pike.